A. Saul on the road to Damascus.

 c.
 Still breathing threats and murder: Even after Saul became a Christian, he remembered his days as a persecutor.
 In Philippians 3, he made mention of this background, saying he was circumcised the eighth day, of the stock of Israel, of the tribe of Benjamin, a Hebrew of the Hebrews; concerning the law, a Pharisee; concerning zeal, persecuting the church; concerning the righteousness which is in the law, blameless.

 ii.
 Saul of Tarsus – this highly educated man – thought that Christianity was both wrong and deceptive.
-Perhaps he took his example from Phineas, who in the Book of Exodus killed an immoral man and woman with a spear, and God honored his action by halting a plague.
+Perhaps he took his example from Phinehas, who in the Book of Numbers killed an immoral man and woman with a spear, and God honored his action by halting a plague.
 Maybe Saul thought he was trying to stop a plague of false religion.

 d.
 If he found any who were of the Way: Here, Christianity is referred to as the Way.
 This seems to be the earliest name for the Christian movement, and a fitting one – used five times in Acts.